-COVID-19 Vaccine Booster Hesitancy (VBH) of Healthcare Workers in Czechia: National Cross-Sectional Study
+COVID-19 Vaccine Acceptance of Pregnant and Lactating Women (PLW) in Czechia: An Analytical Cross-Sectional Study

 To fight vaccine hesitancy and bring reliable data on vaccine safety, the global consortium of CoVaST was formed in 2020.
 It is a common initiative of Joanna Briggs Institute (JBI), Cochrane, Guidelines International Network (G-I-N), and the Grading of Recommendations Assessment, Development and Evaluation (GRADE) centers around the world, and is led by Czech National Centre for Evidence-Based Healthcare and Knowledge Translation (CEBHC-KT) at Masaryk University.